 Important: Follow the instructions on the label.
 Do not use more of this product, or more often, than prescribed.
 If you forget a dose, apply it as soon as you remember -- unless it is almost time for your next dose.
 In that case, skip the missed one.
 Do not apply more to try to catch up.

 In addition to its desired action, this medication may cause some side effects, notably:

 - when used, it may cause a temporary burning sensation.

 - it may cause redness of the eyes;

 As with most medications, this product should be stored at room temperature.
 Store it in a secure location where it will not be exposed to excessive heat, moisture or direct sunlight.
-Keep it out of reach of young children.
 Once opened, the product must be used within 30 days.
 Any unused portion should be discarded.

 When meeting with any health professional, it is important for you to share the following information:

 - Your medical history and allergies (medication, food, or other);

 - If you're pregnant or want to become pregnant, or if you're breastfeeding;

 - If you use tobacco or cannabis or its derivatives, or if you use recreational drugs;